Updated on 02/05/2021: complete overhaul of how tweets and videos are embedded for a better experience.

 Stephen Eckert

+Stephen, I had the opportunity to meet you away from keyboard in Cologne so I jumped at the opportunity.
+From what I could gather in all the RAW Talks, you are usually the behind-the-scenes man, helping to make the show happen.
+I’m repeating here what I tweeted at you: You are a hard-working, devoted and knowledgeable team player!
 And that is really inspiring.
 The diligence in which you were filming and relentlessly looking for the best sound!
 It really was an honour meeting you.
-Don’t forget about this event we wanted to talk about, though :)thanks Mark, great meeting you man!
+Don’t forget about this event we wanted to talk about, though :)

 While I get in touch with people on my YouTube, Facebook and get contacted a lot by many companies on LinkedIn, Twitter for me is the most open social network of them all.
 Sure, big news outlets and media publishers have overrun all of those places but it’s possible to immediately start a conversation with everyone you could think of on Twitter.
 From the seemingly unreachable CEOs, venture capitalists, movie stars and all to your workplace colleague or sister.
 All have equal opportunity.
 Just tweet at them in a polite and civilized manner and sure enough and given they’re not too busy, they’ll respond.